-- ☐ DON'T block or restrict Combustion Air Inlet Openings or the Flammable Vapor Sensor located around the lower portion of the water heater jacket. - ☐ DON'T block or restrict the Blower Assembly Dilution Air holes (see diagram to the left). - □ DON'T remove the Burner Access Door unless absolutely necessary.
+- ☐ DON'T block or restrict Combustion Air Inlet Openings or the Flammable Vapour Sensor located around the lower portion of the water heater jacket. - DON'T block or restrict the Blower Assembly Dilution Air holes (see diagram to the left). - DON'T remove the Burner Access Door unless absolutely necessary.
 This should only be done by a qualified service technician.
-A new burner access door gasket must be installed on any burner access door that has been removed. - □ DON'T install this water heater where standing water may occur.
-The base of the water heater is meant to be mounted on a dry surface. - □ DON'T allow cleaners, solvents, or other materials to come into contact with the Flammable Vapor Sensor. - □ DON'T operate the water heater if the sight glass or igniter assembly grommet is damaged or broken (see to the left).
+A new burner access door gasket must be installed on any burner access door that has been removed. - ☐ DON'T install this water heater where standing water may occur.
+The base of the water heater is meant to be mounted on a dry surface. - ☐ DON'T allow cleaners, solvents, or other materials to come into contact with the Flammable Vapour Sensor. - ☐ DON'T operate the water heater if the sight glass or burner access door grommet is damaged or broken (See below).